Guidelines for genetic testing in people diagnosed with endometrial cancer

 About 5% of women diagnosed with endometrial cancer have an inherited mutation that caused their cancer.
 There are national guidelines that outline who should consider genetic counseling and testing for an inherited mutation linked to cancer.

-Experts recommend that any woman with endometrial cancer have tumor biomarker testing to look for an abnormality known as "mismatch repair deficiency" (dMMR or MMR-D) at the time of diagnosis.
-This abnormality is commonly found in the cancers of people with a Lynch syndrome gene mutation.
+Experts recommend that all endometrial cancer tumors have testing to look for an abnormality known as "" () at the time of diagnosis.
+This abnormality is commonly found in the cancers of people with an inherited gene mutation linked to .

-Women with MMR-D endometrial cancers are recommended to also have genetic counseling and testing for an inherited mutation associated with Lynch syndrome.
+People with cancers are recommended to have genetic counseling and testing for an inherited mutation associated with .

-Not all women with MMR-D cancers will test positive for a Lynch syndrome mutation.
+Not all people with cancers will test positive for a mutation.

-Additional guidelines for testing in any patient diagnosed with endometrial cancer
+Additional guidelines for genetic testing in people diagnosed with colorectal cancer

-Genetic testing for an inherited mutation linked to endometrial cancer is also recommended if you meet any of the following:
+Genetic counseling and testing for an inherited mutation is also recommended for people diagnosed with endometrial cancer who have any of the following:

-Other people who may benefit from genetic counseling and testing
+Other people diagnosed with colorectal cancer who may benefit from genetic counseling and testing

-You may benefit from additional genetic counseling and expanded genetic testing if you had genetic testing in the past, you tested negative, and the following applies to you:
+People with endometrial cancer may benefit from additional genetic counseling and expanded genetic testing if they had genetic testing in the past, tested negative, and:

 Endometrial cancer survivors and those in treatment should speak with a genetics expert to see if testing is right for them.